-Defines configuration variables that are server specific, such as the port numbers of the core components and the location of the Java Runtime Environment (JRE).
+Defines configuration macros that are server specific, such as the port numbers of the core components and the location of the Java Runtime Environment (JRE).
+The default settings are defined in the included file environment-defaults.conf.

-♦ hosts.conf
+♦ hosts-defns.conf